kobuta23/spr-checker/SUP_INCOME_UPDATES.md

 - **fetchSUPIncomeFromBlockchain**: Retrieves the current SUP income for a specific address from the blockchain
 - **updateAllSUPIncomes**: Updates SUP income for all referrers and their referrals
 - **refreshReferrerData**: Refreshes data for a specific referrer, including their SUP income
-- **determineRank**: Calculates a referrer's rank and maximum referrals based on their SUP income
+- **determineLevel**: Calculates a referrer's level and maximum referrals based on their SUP income

 ### 3. API Endpoints